ALILODHI-cloud/UVAmacro/post_4/body.md

   3. Secretary Bessent emphasized that "The president wants lower rates.
 He and I are focused on the 10-year Treasury and what is the yield     of that", further inspiring confidence in the stability of near-term duration supply.

 This wave of relief should prove bearish for the realised vol of longer-tenor (e.g. 10yr) rates in the near-term.
-Yet the proposals that have driven this relief should, if realised, themselves prove supportive of longer-tenor longer-run realised vol. For instance, prolonged reliance on bills means greater sensitivity of deficits to interest rates, and thus higher deficits in the event of upside rate outcomes (because interest expense is a sizeable portion of government expenses).
+Yet the proposals that have driven this relief should, if realised, themselves prove supportive of longer-tenor, longer-run realised vol. For instance, prolonged reliance on bills means greater sensitivity of deficits to interest rates, and thus higher deficits in the event of upside rate outcomes (because interest expense is a sizeable portion of government expenses).
 As another example, deregulation would mean greater likelihood of adverse outcomes down the road.

-The result would be a steepening of the vol surface between near-term and longer-term expiries for tenors such as the 10 and 30yrs.
+The result is a steepening of the vol surface between near-term and longer-term expiries for tenors such as the 10 and 30yrs.
 Buying, say, 2y10y straddles vs 6m10y straddles would be a way to position for this.

-The preceding can be considered a fundamentals-based argument for this trade.
-In this post, we also advance a technicals-based one.
-We first perform a PCA decomposition of UST and swap rate data to capture sentiment of relief around supply absorption\funding concerns.
-We then use the relevant principal component to study returns of the above-mentioned calendar spread (buying a 2y10y straddle and selling a 6m10y straddle) following sharp spikes in this relief sentiment.
+(1)-(3) can collectively be considered a fundamentals-based argument for this trade.
+In this post, we advance a technicals-based one.
+First, a PCA decomposition of UST and swap rate data is performed to capture sentiment (e.g. optimism vs pessimism) around duration supply absorption\funding concerns.
+Then, we study behaviour of returns to the above-mentioned calendar spread (buying a 2y10y straddle vs a 6m10y straddle) following sharp increases in optimism around such issues.

 Below we provide a primer on PCA.